bruvellu/cephalic-furrow/3-text/furrow.md

 This physical role is intriguing and raises the idea that the cephalic furrow may have evolved in response to the mechanical challenges of dipteran gastrulation with mechanical instability acting as a selective pressure.
 To be the case, we expect mechanical instability to be detrimental to embryogenesis and the fitness of individuals.
 While mechanical compression can trigger ATP release [@Bao2004-dx], calcium signaling [@Locovei2006-qe], and DNA damage [@Shah2021-gh], and ectopic folding can potentially disrupt short-range signaling and cell-to-cell interactions, investigating these effects *in vivo* is challenging.
 There is evidence, however, that inhibiting the cephalic furrow via optogenetics increases the frequency of distorted ventral midlines [@Dey2023-mo], suggesting that mechanical instability may affect the robustness of developmental processes.

-The distribution of cephalic furrow traits onto the dipteran phylogeny is consistent with the hypothesis of mechanical instability as a selective pressure ({@fig:summary}a).
+The distribution of cephalic furrow traits onto the dipteran phylogeny is consistent with the hypothesis of mechanical instability as a selective pressure ({@fig:summary}, {!@fig:summary-extended}).
 Mitotic domains and germ band extension---the sources of stress---are ancestral and evolved before the cephalic furrow, a derived trait and evolutionary novelty of cyclorrhaphan flies [@Dey2023-mo] ({@fig:summary}a).
 Remarkably, species without cephalic furrow show out-of-plane cell divisions at the head--trunk boundary [@Dey2023-mo], an alternative strategy for mitigating compressive stresses ({@fig:summary}b).
 Since the establishment of a *btd--eve* overlap is associated with the presence of the cephalic furrow [@Dey2023-mo] ({@fig:genetic-patterning}, {@fig:summary}a), differences in the genetic patterning of the dipteran head--trunk boundary might have contributed to the origin of distinct morphogenetic solutions in response to a similar mechanical selective pressure ({@fig:summary}b).

 Classical theoretical works have raised the hypothesis that physical processes were essential drivers of morphological innovation before the emergence of genetic programs [@Newman2000-oz; @Newman2006-ns].
 Our findings provide supporting empirical evidence that mechanical forces play a role in the origin of morphogenetic innovations and that the genetic stabilization of mechanical conflicts may be a more broadly occurring mechanism generating morphogenetic diversity in embryonic development.